Ian G. Macara, Ph.D.

 Equipment & Resource Manager, Department of Cell and Developmental Biology, Vanderbilt Brain Institute

-Josh manages the daily activities of the CDB and VBI Equipment Resource cores and maintains the common departmental equipment.
+Anuj manages the daily activities of the CDB and VBI Equipment Resource cores and maintains the common departmental equipment.
 He provides user training, directs users to the appropriate instrument for their research need, and provides information about new applications, procedures and services.
-All questions, comments and concerns with regard to the common equipment should be directed to Josh.
+All questions, comments and concerns with regard to the common equipment should be directed to Anuj.

 Grants Manager, POD 2